carlemil/JaywayRobot/README.md

 Todo:

-use config room size start pos
+cleanup. remove menu stuff ?

 ö v n s

-inte reseta robot vid play + ny reset button

-cleanup. remove menu stuff ?

 javadoc.

 change program text to unicode arrows

-visualise path.
+add a smal droid at the end of the path.

 tablet layout.

-better language handling / settings